smpallen99/ex_admin/README.md

 ExAdmin is an auto administration package for [Elixir](http://elixir-lang.org/) and the [Phoenix Framework](http://www.phoenixframework.org/), a port/inspiration of [ActiveAdmin](http://activeadmin.info/) for Ruby on Rails.

-Checkout the [Live Demo](http://demo.exadmin.info/admin).
-The source code can be found at [ExAdmin Demo](https://github.com/smpallen99/ex_admin_demo).

-Checkout this [Additional Live Demo](http://demo2.exadmin.info/admin) for examples of many-to-many relationships, nested attributes, and authentication.

 See the [docs](https://hexdocs.pm/ex_admin/) and the [Wiki](https://github.com/smpallen99/ex_admin/wiki) for more information.

 ## Usage